ChesterHsieh/ChesterHsieh.github.io/_posts/2020-01-09-SQLonLeetCode.md

 # Who need this post?
 Some junior data related job seekers.
 Not knowing database too much or try to learn with sql question.
-Unlike t
+Unlike the real problem, the question won't touch more complicated issue around big data or database 4 basic i
 # Clause
 What's minimum unit in RDBMS?
 I'll say it's **Clause**